 BPC is composed of a Chair, four to six business school deans or those holding similar roles, and ten to fourteen members of the business community, with the public, private, and social sectors represented.
 One business practices member from each regional advisory council may also be appointed to the BPC.

-Each BPC member serves a three-year term and may be reappointed, subject to the approval of the Board Vice Chair-Chair Elect and the current BPC Chair, and terms are staggered as appropriate.
+Each BPC member serves a one-year term and may be reappointed, subject to the approval of the Board Vice Chair-Chair Elect and the current BPC Chair, and terms are staggered as appropriate.

 The Board Vice Chair-Chair Elect appoints a BPC Chair who is a business practitioner, and may be appointed for a term of one, two or three years.
 The BPC Chair may also be appointed to the AACSB Board of Directors.